President of the Board of Directors and Legal Director

 James Wheaton is President of the Board of Directors and Legal Director of the Environmental Law Foundation and Senior Counsel for the First Amendment Project.
 He teaches Journalism Law at the Graduate Schools of Journalism at both Stanford and UC Berkeley.

-He has been honored for his work with awards by California Lawyer as Attorney of the Year, the Playboy Foundation, the Society of Professional Journalists Northern California Chapter, and the Ecology Law Quarterly.
+He has been honored for his work with awards by California Lawyer as Attorney of the Year, the Daily Journal as one of its Top 100 Lawyers in California, the Playboy Foundation, the Society of Professional Journalists Northern California Chapter, and the Ecology Law Quarterly.

 His political work includes writing and running or chairing campaigns for statewide initiatives in the last 25 years on topics such as insurance regulation, campaign finance and political reform, marijuana legalization, old growth forestry, consumer privacy, and litigation reform.